 - Accessibility Statement: An accessibility statement demonstrates your commitment to making your website accessible to all users and details what accessibility features your site has.

-After the Website is Built, Do I Need Updated My Website’s Content?
+After Your Website is Built, Do You Need To Update Its Content?

 A static webpage works fine for a start, but good, regularly updated content on your law firm’s site builds trust, distinguishes you as knowledgeable and also drives search results your way.